 The Army trainees, young soldiers – male and female – just starting their careers — move into the museum as a large group.
 Part of their training is to experience the Army Women’s Museum along with classroom work.
 On the way in, a visiting veteran takes the opportunity to share a story from her time overseas.
 The trainees listen respectfully, joke around a bit with her, then file into the gallery.
 After their class, they have a greater appreciation for women’s contributions and are surprised since much of what they learned was not part of any school history lesson.
 Some are amazed at the heroics of the women in London during WWII and some by today’s opportunities compared to the early days.
 The female soldiers are most affected, realizing that today’s opportunities are because of the brave women that didn’t hesitate to join the various causes and give their service when our country was in need.
 One of them stops an old vet making her way into the gallery and quickly thanks her for her service, and then quietly slips out to join her class, smiling to herself.

 The museum is in the midst of planning the changes to the museum with a vision of the gallery being open and inviting.
 Galleries will follow the timeline of women’s contributions to this nation and will be expanded to provide not only the events but the context.
 We are excited to be able to include audio and video content to bring alive not only the sight and sound of those periods, but the voices and thoughts of those women who served.

 Women’s contributions to the nation and specifically the Army continue and deserve to be celebrated.
-We believe the museum is a place that will evoke strong emotions and will make everyone say “I am home”.Follow us at our social media sites!
+We believe the museum is a place that will evoke strong emotions and will make everyone say “I am home”.Follow us on our social media sites!